Pregnant and Facing Job Transfer: Is It Fair and How Can Women Protect Themselves?

 Dear All,

-I did faced such situation.
-When a female employee who is already working in contractor payroll was relieved from her duties saying that project got over.
+I faced such a situation where a female employee, who was already working on a contractor payroll, was relieved from her duties by stating that the project had ended.
+This occurred only when she requested maternity leave.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute